The Book Job: Plot

-As the team celebrate at Moe's Tavern, they receive an advance copy of the novel.
-They are shocked to discover that the publisher has replaced the troll-aspects of the story with vampires, renaming the novel The Vampire Twins of Transylvania Prep, due to market testing preferring vampires over trolls.
-Upset at the drastic changes to their book, the team break into TweenLit Inc.'s headquarters, planning to replace the new novel with the original before the mass printing begins.
-However, when they reach the printing room, the executive confronts them and reveals that someone tipped him off about their plan.
-Lisa admits to betraying them because she wants her name on a book that will actually be popular.
-The executive types in the password in the printing computer and allows Lisa to insert the USB flash drive with the novel on it.
+The team receives an advance copy of the novel.
+They discover the publisher has replaced the troll-aspects of the story with vampires and renamed the novel The Vampire Twins of Transylvania Prep because market testing preferred vampires over trolls.
+Realizing they care more about their book than the money, the team breaks into the publisher's headquarters to replace the new novel with the original.
+However, the executive confronts them because Lisa tipped him off since she wants her name on a popular book.
+The executive allows Lisa to insert his flash drive with the new novel into his computer.

-Later, when the saddened team are walking away from the headquarters, they pass a book store and discover that The Troll Twins of Underbridge Academy is being put on the stands.
-Lisa reveals that she faked the "betrayal" in order to gain access to the executive's computer, and covertly swapped the executive's flash drive with Bart's flash drive that contained the troll novel, putting the original version into print.
-However, when Lisa opens a copy of the book, she discovers that Gaiman is listed as the author, not her.
-It turns out that by slipping a third flash drive with his name onto Lisa's possession with his secret co-conspirator Moe's help, Gaiman has heisted his way to the best-seller list "once again" despite being illiterate.
-During the credits, Gaiman and Moe celebrate with a toast at Shelbyville Beach, but Gaiman double-crosses Moe and poisons his drink.
+Later, the team passes a bookstore and discovers that The Troll Twins of Underbridge Academy is being put on the stands.
+Lisa had faked the betrayal to access the executive's computer, and covertly swapped his flash drive with Bart's flash drive that contained the troll novel.
+However, when Lisa opens a copy of the book, she discovers Gaiman is listed as the author.
+He had slipped another flash drive with his name onto Lisa's possession with Moe's help.
+Later, Gaiman and Moe celebrate, but Gaiman has poisoned Moe's drink.